whosjorge23/Flutter-Snippets/README.md

 # Flutter-Snippets
-A list of Flutter Snippets
+A list of Flutter Snippets, that I use in my everyday life as Flutter developer